Kramer, Dillof, Livingston & Moore (KDLM)

 As a measure of other attorneys' respect for the firm's legal expertise, Tom and his partner Matt Gaier have written a regular column on medical malpractice for the New York Law Journal since 1997.
 In addition, Tom and Matt are authors of the most important legal textbooks on medical malpractice and trial practice.

-Success for our clients requires relentless preparation and an intimate knowledge of the law.
+Success for our clients requires relentless preparation and intimate knowledge of the law.
 It requires experience and financial resources to fully investigate, research and prepare every case we take on, from beginning to end.

 We are committed to that effort and dedicated to working on behalf of our clients.
 KDLM prides itself on giving each case the complete attention it deserves and requires at every step of the legal process.